Luker501/event-iwomm-blockchain/example-src/README.md

 Checkout this branch and run `npm install`.

-Make sure you cloned the overledger-sdk-javascript and checked out the develop branch.
-From inside the sdk, run `npm install` followed by `npm run build`.
-Once this is finished, run `npm link` to link this version of the sdk to the dependency within this project.

-After all that, run `npm link path/to/overledger-sdk-javascript` in this project.

 ## Running the scripts

 Run script 1.
 Copy the insurance ethereum address and DVLA ripple address and place the addresses in the variables in script 4.